Tristenh/Tristens-Social-Network-API/README.md

 # Social Network API
-Effortlessly manage your entire social media platform  with Tristen's Social Network API, this express application utilizes MongoDB and Mongoose.js to store items in a dynamic database, useing standard http methods:
+Effortlessly manage your entire social media platform  with Tristen's Social Network API, this express application utilizes MongoDB and Mongoose.js to store items in a dynamic database, using standard http methods:
 * GET for data retrival.
 * POST for creating objects.
 * PUT for updating objects.